emiliomt/OddSense/replit.md

 # Overview

-This project is an NFL prediction markets explorer built with Streamlit, integrating with the Kalshi betting API and OpenAI for AI-powered market insights.
-It displays markets in a hierarchical structure, featuring automatic categorization, team name normalization, and AI-generated analysis.
+This project is an NFL prediction markets explorer built with Streamlit, integrating with the Kalshi betting API, ESPN's public API for historical game data, and OpenAI for AI-powered market insights.
+It displays markets in a hierarchical structure, featuring automatic categorization, team name normalization, AI-generated analysis, and historical accuracy comparisons.
 The application aims to provide users with a mobile-optimized experience, visual indicators for market assessment, and comprehensive market context to make informed trading decisions.

 The business vision is to offer a user-friendly platform for exploring NFL prediction markets, enhancing accessibility and understanding for both casual fans and serious traders.
-By leveraging AI for insights and focusing on intuitive design, the project seeks to carve a niche in the sports prediction market analysis space.
+By leveraging AI for insights, comparing predictions to actual results, and focusing on intuitive design, the project seeks to carve a niche in the sports prediction market analysis space.

 # User Preferences